yeehaa123/yeehaa.io/src/content/Posts/continental-drift.md

 author: yeehaa
 order: 1
 series: Ecosystem Architecture
-createdAt: 2024-06-24T09:12:45.168Z
+createdAt: 2024-06-24T17:00:48.341Z
-updatedAt: 2024-06-24T09:12:45.168Z
+updatedAt: 2024-06-24T17:00:48.341Z
-publishedAt: 2024-06-24T09:12:45.168Z
+publishedAt: 2024-06-24T17:00:48.341Z
 imageURL: 6da78a490110bdc70b906c065f1b99ea.png
-excerpt: The article examines internet fragmentation, contrasting the traditional Western experience with global variations like superapps and mesh networks.
-It critiques the idealized view of the early internet and covers ISOC's efforts for better connectivity.
-summary: "The article 'Continental Drift' discusses the fragmentation of the internet, contrasting the conventional Western experience with global variations like Asia's superapps and Africa's mesh networks.
-It identifies three types of internet fragmentation: technical, governmental, and commercial, and critiques the idealized view of the early internet held by various groups.
-The Internet Society's efforts to enhance global internet connectivity are also highlighted."
+excerpt: The article analyzes the fragmentation of the internet, its historical roots, and current forms, highlighting variations in global access and the role of the Internet Society in promoting inclusivity.
+summary: The article delves into the concept of internet fragmentation, tracing its origins and current manifestations.
+It discusses the different ways internet experiences vary globally, from superapps in Asia to mesh networks in Africa, and categorizes the fragmentation into technical, governmental, and commercial.
+The Internet Society's efforts to foster a more inclusive and interoperable internet are highlighted.
+The narrative critiques the nostalgia for the OG internet and emphasizes the need for a realistic assessment of its promises and limitations.
 tags:
   - internet
   - global
   - access
+  - tech
-  - society
+  - policy
 ---
 # Continental Drift